cscortes/tinc-tutorial/readme.md

         Port = 655
         CNTL-Z

-{: .note}
 > The subnet ip should match the one you set in your tinc-up file.
 If you change one, you need to change the other.

-8. Create public and private keys for your client machine.
+1. Create public and private keys for your client machine.
 Tinc makes this easy with the following command:

         sudo tincd -n myvpn -K

     It will add your public key to your carbon host file, which we will need to transfer at a later time to the server machine.

-9. Add firewall rules to let the server connect to this client.
+2. Add firewall rules to let the server connect to this client.

 		sudo firewall-cmd --add-service=tinc
 		sudo firewall-cmd --permanent --add-service=tinc

 ## Exchange Public Keys Via Host Files